noironetworks/charm-neutron-api-plugin-aci/README.md

      comma separated string representing external network name and associated epg.
 Example 'ext1:ext1epg, ext2:ext2epg'

+apic-reuse-bd

+     (boolean)

+     If True, enable reuse of bridge domain

+     False

 Deployment
 ----------
 For this plugin deployment, the dependent charms need to have the following configuration